Software Architecture

 Set up a raspberry Pi cluster: a user wants to set up the Illuminator in a cluster of Raspberry Pi’s to run simulations.

-Energy model should be added to the Model Library as follows:
+Energy models should be added to the Model Library as follows:

 Create a Python module with the name of the model.
 For example,